Troubleshooting

 You must acknowledge that message for each sensor before data can be received.
 If the prompt was missed, reboot the Garmin device to trigger it again.

-Remove other TyreWiz data fields
+Remove other TyreWiz or TPMS data fields

 Rebooting Garmin Devices